-I graduated nursing school in May 2018 with $112,398.82 in debt (read about my debt story).
+I graduated nursing school in May 2018 with $112,398.82 in debt.
 Realizing this, I immediately made three very important goals for myself:

 The first and most important was getting my debt under control and I knew I could do it pretty easily by how we as nurses are paid.
 Most importantly, I wanted to do this without consistently working overtime or extra shifts.

 I work with several nurses who routinely work 5-7 shifts in a row due to their financial circumstances.
 But the burnout that could quickly come was not of interest to me, especially as a brand new nurse.

 I want to enjoy my job, not hate it by the end of my first year and want to move onto something else.

 With a little strategy and working with (not against) how my employer structures our pay along with scheduling my shifts appropriately, I have been able to bring in over $400-$500 of extra income per check without working a single 12hr shift of overtime.

 And I am going to fill you in on how I am able to do this…

 1. Shift Diffs + Working Premium Pay Shifts

 Now this isn’t something you necessarily do because most hospital already offer shift differentials for working nights, weekends, and holidays.

 Here is a breakdown of the shift differentials my hospital offers, for example: